-The USPOULTRY Foundation awarded a $4,620 student recruiting grant to Iowa State University.
-The grant was made possible in part by an endowing Foundation gift from West Liberty Foods.
-The check was presented by West Liberty Foods Chairman and USPOULTRY Board Member Paul Hill to Iowa State Department of Animal Science Assistant Professor Dawn Koltes and Student and Poultry Interest Group President Katelyn Boeding.
-Joining in the presentation was Iowa Turkey Federation Director of Communications Morgan Minnehan.
+The USPOULTRY Foundation recently awarded a $4,620 student recruiting grant to Iowa State University.
+The grant was made possible in part by an endowing Foundation gift from West Liberty Foods and was presented by Paul Hill, chairman of West Liberty Foods and USPOULTRY board member, and Morgan Minnehan, director of communications for the Iowa Turkey Federation, to Dawn Koltes, adjunct assistant professor in the Department of Animal Science and advisor for the Poultry Interest Group.